GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-03-forbidden-packages.md

 ### Obscure behavior in Intellij

 Misunderstandings can occur when working in Intellij, as Intellij has its own ways to deal with this problem.
-When you introduce forbidden imports in your code Intellij first doesn't seem to understand and then asks you whether you want the appropriate flags added, and if you confirm these flags will be added somewhere you cannot really see them.
+When you introduce forbidden imports in your code Intellij first doesn't seem to understand and then asks you whether you want the appropriate flags added.
+If you confirm, these flags will be added somewhere you cannot really see them.
 Now you can compile the code and you can run tests, but running the program still won't work.

 ### Maven is more transparent